agentmorris/inat-diff/README.md

 A Python library and CLI tool for querying iNaturalist observations to detect species presence patterns across regions and time periods.
 Designed for invasive species monitoring and biodiversity research.

+An example of the output of this system is available [here](http://dmorris.net/misc/tmp/last-30-days-oregon.html); that page shows taxa that were observed in Oregon for the first time in the 30 days prior to 2025.10.03.

 ## Features

 - Query species observations by region and time period